MCamp859/hello-world/ITM-README.md

         TBD TBD TBD
         ```

-    - Restart the docker service for the changes to take place.
+    - Restart the Docker service for the changes to take place.

         ```bash
         sudo systemctl daemon-reload